Visual Studies Grants

 Please see their webpage for further information and the online application.

-GSA Travel Grants are awarded to assist students who travel to perform research or attend conferences related to their graduate projects.
-This also may include thesis related travel to workshops and programs.
-The maximum award is $500 per applicant per academic year.
 Students receiving funding from another source (such as an advisor, department, or grant) may be offered an award that is less than the maximum.
-Student travel must be completed before applying and must have occurred within the last two years.
-You may only apply after all travel has been completed.
 Please visit https://gsa.ucsc.edu/travel-grants for further details on application instructions and deadlines.
 Late applications are not accepted.

 Please ensure compliance with IRB (Institutional Research Board) and ORCA (Office of Research Compliance) regulations

-Students whose research involves human subjects (e.g. conducting interviews) should review this page for information regarding the need for approval by the Institutional Research Board (IRB):
+Students whose research involves human subjects (e.g. conducting interviews) should review these web-pages for information regarding the need for approval by the Institutional Research Board (IRB):

-Currently the IRB defines “human subject research” as the systematic research or survey of multiple subjects for the purpose of drawing generalized conclusions (as is done in clinical or ethnographic research).
-Individualized personal interviews seem not to be considered “human subject research” according to the above definition.
-However, it is best to contact firstname.lastname@example.org to describe the type of research you intend to conduct and verify that you do not need to submit an IRB form.
+Currently, the IRB states that "in order for a study to be considered human subjects research, the data obtained must be "about" the living individual.
+In some cases, a researcher may interact or intervene with a living individual, but the purpose is to obtain data about a topic other than the individual.
+These studies may not be considered human subjects research."
+It is essential to contact firstname.lastname@example.org to describe the type of research you intend to conduct and verify whether you need to submit an IRB form.
 If you are planning to travel to potentially dangerous areas during your research, you should also discuss this with ORCA (Office of Research Compliance) so that they may advise you on any necessary steps.
 Please maintain a copy of ORCA’s reply to your inquiries for your records, as it might be required at a later time, to prove eligibility for further UCSC funding.